gamefreak2993/notes/README.md

-# My Reads
+# Notes
-My Reads is a book tracking application created as a project part of the React nanodegree from Udacity.
+Notes is a small Node.js application that allows managing of notes composed of a title and body..
 ## Installation
 ### Requirements
 You'll need to have [**Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [**Node.js**](https://nodejs.org/en/) installed.